What’s Happening in New Orleans in August?

 The annual Independence Day weekend is shaping up to be spectacular as usual, filled with special events, fireworks, and — this being New Orleans — great food and music.
 Kick off the festivities with Go 4th on the River celebration, a free Dueling Barges fireworks show over the Mississippi River at the Riverfront.

-Running of the Bulls brings Encierro to New Orleans on July 14-16, 2023, except the bulls are the Big Easy Rollergirls.
-San Fermin in Nueva Orleans pays annual homage to the world-famous Encierro of Pamplona, Spain, running through the CBD starting at The Sugar Mill on Saturday, July 15.
+Running of the Bulls brings Encierro to New Orleans on Friday-Sunday, July 12-14, 2024, except the bulls are the Big Easy Rollergirls.
+San Fermin in Nueva Orleans pays annual homage to the world-famous Encierro of Pamplona, Spain, running through the streets of New Orleans starting at Gallier Hall on Saturday, July 13.
 The annual opening and closing parties happening that weekend are also great fun (check out the schedule on the event’s website).

 A city renowned for its world-famous partying, New Orleans knows how to have a good time, and wants you to grab some friends and join in.
 After all, some of the world’s most famous cocktails were invented in this city, and New Orleans loves to celebrate its drinking culture.